myrrlyn/myrrlyn.net/source/portfolio.html.md

 These are projects I’ve worked on either for class or my own personal pursuits.

+## `libwyzyrdry`

+Nothing says “cool” like puns on an author’s name.
+I trust I don’t need to explain the thought process that created the above consonant salad.

+There’s no such thing as an un-improveable tool, and everyone has their own personal touches to make a tool or environment truly theirs.
+Much as dotfiles make one’s `$HOME` (or `%HOMEPATH%`, Windows users are people too) a unique and distinctive …home, collections of programming libraries make one’s workshop.

+I use the base name `wyzyrdry` for my personal library projects, and decorate it as each language requires.

+Currently, I am only making my C and Rust libraries publicly available, as those are the only languages in which I’m actively working and have noticed needs strong enough to fill.

+### `wyzyrdry-c`

+The [C library][wyzyrdry-c] is currently getting the most activity, as I use C for my day job and find its standard library extremely lacking.
+I will also freely confess that the items populating it are inspired by, if not directly stolen from, Rust.
+The `Vec` (growable array) and `Slice` (pointer/length tuple) are absolute plagiarism.

+I am also writing `Str` (length-prefixed variable length array) and `RingBuf` components, which are taken directly from work projects and will be wheels I do not wish to reinvent after this.

+### `wyzyrdry-rs`

+The [Rust library][wyzyrdry-rs] doesn’t have much, but I’ve found that macros for early exit and for printing to `stderr` instead of `stdout` are invaluable for my uses.
+So I wrote an `alert!` and `alertln!` macro that functions identically to `print!` and `println!`, but targeting `stderr`, and an `exit!` macro that supports custom program return values and optionally printing a farewell message indicating the cause of the exit.

 ## Senior Design

 My Senior Design project is the largest and most complex project I have